News and Publications

 Jessi Eoin is an agender artist and illustrator who makes body positive illustrations with traditional mediums that lovingly and boldly showcase fat and disabled people.
 Their work embraces femme aesthetics and natural elements, bringing them all together to create pieces that feel inexplicably magical in their representation.

-Jessi Eoin, whose last name is pronounced like “Owen,” is a body positive artist whose work focuses primarily on representing fat and disabled bodies in celebratory ways.
+Jessi Eoin, whose last name is pronounced like “Owen,” is an agender, body positive artist whose work focuses primarily on representing fat and disabled bodies in celebratory ways.
 They live in Brooklyn, New York, on the occupied and unceded land of the Canarsie, Lenape, Delaware, and Montauk people who have stewarded this land for generations.
-Recognizing the need in the respective communities for positive representations of both, but especially for disabled people, they make it a point to explore the beauty of the concept “Disability is normal,” creating a unique space in the illustration industry for prominently and unabashedly featuring fat and disabled people.
+Recognizing the need in the respective communities for positive representations of both, but especially for disabled people, Jessi makes it a point to explore the beauty of the concept “Disability is normal,” creating a unique space in the illustration industry for prominently and unabashedly featuring fat and disabled people.

-Highly influenced by nature and femme aesthetics, Jessi frequently includes these elements in their pieces to bring a sense of naturalness and spirituality to their work, truly evoking the notion that disability, as well as fatness, is normal, beautiful, and something to be celebrated.
+Highly influenced by nature and femme aesthetics, Jessi frequently includes these elements in their pieces to bring a sense of naturalness and spirituality to their work, evoking the notion that disability, as well as fatness, is normal, beautiful, and something to be celebrated.
+Their work typically includes the use of traditional mediums such as paper and pen, as well as watercolors and acrylic inks.

 Description of Press Kit for Screen Readers: